manuelmitasch/Mmitasch.Flow4ember/Documentation/index.rst

 This package provides an easy way to implement a web application that uses TYPO3 Flow (php framework) as your server backend and Ember.js as your frontend.
 It mainly provides you with two major features:

-* Super fast way to create a REST API
+* Super fast way to create a REST API (that complies to Ember conventions)

 	* by adding annotations to the respective Flow domain models or
 	* by adding the model to the Ember.yaml configuration file